Xilinx/Vitis_Accel_Examples/emulation/aie_adder_hybrid_swemu/README.rst

 2. The vitis compile and link flow (v++ -c and v++ -l) must use the sw_emu target.

-3. The following environment variables on the terminal:
+3. Set the following environment variables on the terminal:

          `setenv XILINX_VITIS_EMU_HYBRID 1`: sets the Hybrid flow (required for link and runtime)